 They want to read blogs on topics that interest them.
 You’ll lose followers and email subscribers if you bounce around from different topics that aren’t closely related.

-The only way you can get away with a broader “lifestyle” niche is if you’re focusing on what are the common interests of your key reader avatar.
+The only way you can get away with a broader “lifestyle” niche is if you’re focusing on the common interests of your key reader avatar.

 So, if your target audience is Millennial moms, writing on a variety of niche topics that are of interest to them is doable.

-They need to solve a problem for them – like making it easier, or faster.
-More convenient For example, self-care for busy working moms.
-Skincare tips when you have 5 minutes to spare.
+Your blog posts need to solve a problem for them – like making it easier or faster.
+For example, self-care for busy working moms.
 You’re a mom blog, but you’re focused specifically on a type of mom.

 | Related: How To Choose A Blog Niche That’s Profitable